Timeline and Previously Completed Materials

 Consideration of previously completed materials

-In rare circumstances, students may request that materials completed before the Comprehensive Assessment process (e.g., an already published review or journal club article) be considered as fulfilling one of the written Exercises.
-To make this request, the student provides their work to the advisory committee, and discussions are had in the “Setting of Topics” meeting as to whether the previously completed work fulfills the intended requirements of a particular exercise.
+In rare circumstances, students may request that materials completed before the Comprehensive Assessment process (e.g., an already published review or journal club article) be considered as fulfilling one of the written exercises.
+To make this request, the student provides their work to the advisory committee one week before the advisory committee meeting where the “Setting of Topics” will be discussed.
+At this meeting, the advisory committee, in consultation with the student and supervisor(s), considers whether the previously completed work fulfills the intended requirements of a particular exercise.
 The written exercises are intended to provide an opportunity to evaluate the student’s independent writing skills, so the advisory committee must be convinced that the student was the main author of the previously completed work, and that the work demonstrates a depth and breadth of knowledge within the domain of study.